 Construction activities associated with the proposed scheme have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-However, the works are not located within a CNMA or CQA and there are no residential or commercial properties located within 300m of the scheme.
+However, the works are not located within a CNMA or CQA and the proximity of road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance.
 Works will also be completed over 6 nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
 Works with the potential to induce worst-case scenario noise and vibration will also be intermittent, temporary, transient and short-lived.

 The road surface is in a poor condition, with a series of defects.
-Replacing the life-expired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in ground vibrations.
+Replacing the lifeexpired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in ground vibrations.
 As a result, upon completion of the work, noise associated with the movement of vehicles on the trunk road should decrease post construction.